KiandaBPM/docs/content/docs/platform/application-designer/forms/form owners.md

 There are two key principles to keep in mind in terms of **form access**:

-1. Forms are **assignable** - this means that forms can be assigned to individuals and/or groups, and then only they can **edit** a the form, when it is the current form, in a process instance.
+1. Forms are **assignable** - this means that forms can be assigned to individuals and/or groups, and then only they can **edit** the form, when it is the current form, in a process instance.
 The 'assignee' can be a combination of users and groups.
 There are various ways a form can be assigned to a user:

    ​	a) Using **Rules**, in particular the Workflow rule **Assign form**, see [Assign form](/docs/platform/rules/workflow/assign-form/) for details